mikebski/resume/resume-developer.md

     Software Developer and VP of IT

 * Manage all IT infrastructure for small main office and a number of remote employees
-* Software and integration development for Fortune 500 clients
+* Lead software and integration development for Fortune 500 clients
 * Database analyst services for customers
 * IT and physical security consulting for customers
 * Lead small industry trade group conferences